Gunfire at Kabul airport kills 1; Taliban mass near Panjshir - NewsBreak

 Gunfire at Kabul airport kills 1; Taliban mass near Panjshir

-A firefight at one of the gates of Kabul's international airport killed at least one Afghan security officer early Monday, German officials said, the latest chaos to engulf Western efforts to evacuate those fleeing the Taliban takeover of the country.
+KABUL, Afghanistan — (AP) — A firefight at one of the gates of Kabul's international airport killed at least one Afghan soldier early Monday, German officials said, the latest chaos to engulf Western efforts to evacuate those fleeing the Taliban takeover of the country.

-The shooting near the military side of the airport came as the Taliban sent fighters northward to face a nascent rebellion against the insurgents who seized the country over a week ago in a lightning offensive.
-So far, the Taliban said there had been no fighting though the rebels already have seized three rural districts in the mountains of the Hindu Kush.
+The shooting near the military side of the airport came as the Taliban sent fighters to the north of the capital to eliminate pockets of armed resistance to their lightning takeover earlier this month.
+The Taliban said they retook three districts that fell the day before and had surrounded Panjshir, the last province that remains out of their control.

-Though the security forces of Afghanistan's central government largely collapsed or fled the Taliban advance, some armed Afghans remain at Kabul airport assisting Western countries and others as they struggle to evacuate those gathered there.
-It remains unclear whether they belong to the Afghan border forces that once guarded the airport or whether they were attached to the Western militaries as private armed guards now providing security there.
+Afghanistan's security forces collapsed in the face of the Taliban advance, despite 20 years of Western aid, training and assistance.
+But some armed Afghans remain at Kabul airport assisting Western evacuation efforts.

-The gunfire that killed the Afghan officer early Monday broke out near the airport's northern gate — the same scene of chaos that on Saturday saw a crush of a panicked crowd kill seven Afghan civilians.
+The gunfire broke out near the airport's northern gate, where at least seven Afghans died a day earlier in a panicked stampede of thousands of people trying to flee the country.
+The circumstances of the shooting, which occurred around dawn, remained unclear.

-Who opened fire and the circumstances of the shooting around 6:45 a.m. local time remained unclear.
-However, the German military said in a tweet that one member of the Afghan security forces was killed and three others were wounded by “unknown attackers.”
+The German military tweeted that one member of the Afghan security forces was killed and three others were wounded by “unknown attackers.”
+It later clarified that it was referring to “members of the Afghan army” involved in securing the airport.

 The U.S. military and NATO did not immediately acknowledge the shooting.
-The Taliban as well did not acknowledge the incident.
+There was no comment from the Taliban.

-The tragic scenes around the airport have transfixed the world as thousands of Afghans poured into the facility last week.
-In the chaos, some plunged to their deaths while hanging onto an American C-17 taking off from the runway.
+The tragic scenes around the airport have transfixed the world.
+Afghans poured onto the tarmac last week and some clung to a U.S. military transport plane as it took off, later plunging to their deaths.
 At least seven people died that day, in addition to the seven killed Sunday.

 The Taliban blame the chaotic evacuation on the U.S. military, saying there’s no need for Afghans to fear them, even though their fighters shoot into the air and beat people with batons as they try to control the crowds outside the airport perimeter.